Flag of Alabama: Current flag

 Alabama's current flag was adopted in 1895.
 The legislation introduced by Representative John W. A. Sanford Jr. stipulates: "The flag of the state of Alabama shall be a crimson cross of St. Andrew on a field of white.
 The bars forming the cross shall be not less than six inches broad, and must extend diagonally across the flag from side to side."
-St. Andrew's cross represents the cross on which St. Andrew was crucified.
+A St. Andrew's cross represents the cross on which St. Andrew was crucified.

-The legislation that created the state flag did not specify that the flag was to be square but defined the width of the bars of the cross.
+The legislation that created the state flag did not specify whether the flag should be square or rectangular.
 In 1987, the office of Alabama Attorney General Don Siegelman stated in a letter that the proper shape of the state flag is rectangular, as it had been depicted numerous times in official publications and reproductions.
 Despite this, the flag is still often depicted as being square, even in official publications of the U.S. federal government.
+A widely seen example of the square flag is in the logo of the Alabama Historical Association, which appears on all historical markers erected by the association, making it visible throughout the state.

+More than a decade after its adoption, the flag was described as little known among Alabamians.
+At the time, few U.S. states had their own flags, and the idea of a distinct state flag was still relatively new.
+Before the adoption of the state flag, the United States flag was used for all official occasions following the end of the Civil War.

-The saltire of Alabama's flag most closely resembles the saltire of the flag of Florida, which was derived from the Spanish Cross of Burgundy.
+The flag of Alabama is very similar to the flag of Florida, which was derived from the Spanish Cross of Burgundy.
 Southern Alabama was originally part of Spanish Florida and subsequently West Florida.

-Alabama adopted its flag design in 1895, five years earlier than Florida did.
+However, Alabama adopted its flag design in 1895, five years earlier than Florida did.

+In 2001, a survey conducted by the North American Vexillological Association ranked Alabama's state flag 29th in design quality of the 72 Canadian provincial, U.S. state and U.S. territorial flags.